-The good news is there are a number of great, affordable portable chargers on the market to keep your devices topped up.
+There are a number of great, affordable options on the market to keep your devices topped up.
 Scroll down to discover the best power banks available at the moment.

 Which is the best brand for power banks?